mvolkmann/alpine-plugins/README.md

 This plugin simplifies inserting the values of JavaScript expressions into text content.

-Without this plugin, one might write the following:
+Without this plugin, you might write the following:

 ```html
 <span x-text="some-expression"></span>